rafaelcamargo/portfolio/src/scripts/blog/posts/improving-the-developer-experience-with-smart-form.md

 The first one regards the form control elements.
 That is, `<input>`, `<select>` and `<textarea>`.
 My desire was that they had a property called `validations`.
 It will accept an Array of objects, each containing the attributes `isValid` - a function returning a Boolean value - and `errorMessage`, a String to be shown in the case of `isValid` returns false.
 This attribute would allow us to run several validations against a form control and set a specific message for each possible error.

 The second improvement target is the `<form>` element.
 For Single Page Applications, it would be great to use properties like `successMessage` and `errorMessage`.
-On submit success, the form would show the success message along with a toast.
-If the request failed, a banner would show the error message with a retry button at the top of the form.
+On submit success, the form would show the success message on a toast.
+If the request failed, a banner would display the error message with a retry button at the top of the form.

 Translating my dream to HTML, we'd have something like this: